 The total number of tradeable instruments is in excess of 12,000.
 This compares well with the rest of the multi-asset brokers in the sector.

 Possibly the most interesting feature of the three platforms on offer is that all three are very good in their own way.
 Instead of having to work with one which is obviously superior to the others, City Index users can instead choose a platform that closely matches their trading style.

 The Help Desk is available 24/5.

-When testing the Live Chat support function we still had to navigate around the road block that is their Chat Bot program.
+When doing the City Index broker review, we found the Live Chat support function we still had to navigate around the road block that is their Chat Bot program.
 Conversations with the City Index Bot are particularly circuitous and although we were ultimately able to ‘transfer to support agent’ we would, if a query was time sensitive, feel that the quickest way to get help would be to phone the call centre.
 Having means of communication restricted in this way is not ideal.

 The site contains prompts that invite customer feedback and this request appears a sincere attempt to enhance the user experience.
 New developments to the site are notable and highlighted in the Help and Support area entitled ‘New Features’ where the upgrades are explained.